 PHP is one of the most common server side scripting languages.
 It has a very vast database of functional code, simple syntax, adaptable code and, most importantly, it is interoperable with a variety of databases.
-MySQL is one of the most popular DBMSs used in conjunction with PHP.
-The reason for it is that it is effective, has rich functionality and is easy to configure and use.
+MySQL is one of the most popular DBMS used in conjunction with PHP.
+The reason is that it's effective, has robust functionality, and is easy to configure and use.

 The PHP language is often criticized for the lack of security, because over time it revealed many potential vulnerabilities.
 However, it is developing steadily.
 Most vulnerabilities can be offset by appropriate configuration and by raising the level of the code security.

 Here are a few configuration tips (writing secure code is discussed below) dealing with variables in the “php.ini” file: